-Places to catch rough fish also include 1) ponds managed in the Fishing In the Neighborhood (FiN) Program, 2) smaller streams, particularly just below dams and barriers, and 3) ponds and small lakes, especially if connected to larger waters.
+Places to catch rough fish also include 1) ponds managed in the Fishing In the Neighborhood (FiN) Program, 2) streams, particularly just below dams and barriers, and 3) wetlands and shallow lakes, especially if connected to larger waters.

-But since most anglers are more familiar and comfortable with lakes, we have listed some lakes with boat accesses that, based on angler use and commercial fishing permits, have had higher populations of fishes such as common carp, bullheads, and buffalo.
+But since most anglers are more familiar and comfortable with larger lakes, we have listed ones with public boat accesses that, based on angler use and commercial fishing permits, support higher populations of fishes such as common carp, bullheads, and buffalo.

 Notes and Recommendations:

 Bowfishermen Before heading out, confirm whether local weapons/archery ordinances allow bowfishing where you plan to go; contact the appropriate city/local government if you're unsure.
-(Examples: cities on Lake Minnetonka have differing laws, so bowfishing is allowed in some locations but not others; Minneapolis and many suburbs have weapon-use restrictions that prohibit or severely limit bowfishing.)
+(Examples: Lake Minnetonka allows bowfishing only under certain conditions and only in certain areas-- see web link above for details; Minneapolis and many suburbs have weapon-use restrictions that prohibit or severely limit bowfishing.)

-Lakes With Boat Ramps Having Potential For Carp, Bullhead, Or Buffalofish
+Lakes With Boat Ramps Having Potential For Carp, Bullhead, Or Buffalo